 Welcome to “Lessons of Place”, a new project I’ve been working on as part of a program celebrating the State’s Bicentennial.
 With support from Illinois Humanities and their “Forgotten Illinois” program, I’ve been traveling around the state photographing sites on Landmarks Illinois’ “Most Endangered Places” lists.
 Mostly, I have been looking at those on the 2018 list, but as I’ve been out and about I’ve been drawn to some from previous years too.
 I’m focusing on sites in small towns and rural areas.

-In this project, I’m asking some questions about our idea of 'place' and whether it does or doesn’t matter in this context.
-Does a missing 'sense of place' lead to a site becoming endangered?
+In this project, I’m asking some questions about our idea of ‘place’ and whether it does or doesn’t matter in this context.
+Does a missing ‘sense of place’ lead to a site becoming endangered?
 Or does it become endangered despite having a strong sense of place?
 Can these places be saved?
 Do they need to be?
-What can what can we learn from their current condition and how they got this way?
+What can we learn from their current condition and how they got this way?
 Anything?

 How do these sites figure in our state history?
 Is it important to keep them standing to help us remember our history?
 Or can we remember our history in other ways?